 Similar to trailers for films, advertising for games often aims to give an overview of a whole game and may, therefore, feature elements that are not immediately available to players.
-Although it is legitimate for advertisers to include optional extras as part of their marketing, ads must not mislead consumers about the content they can expect in the basic game.
+Although it is legitimate for advertisers to include optional extras as part of their marketing, there is a careful balance to be struck in terms of not implying that items requiring further purchase are included in the basic game.
+When it comes to game features that are available to purchase or to 'unlock' through play, there is an additional need to ensure that marketing of these features does not give the impression that these items are available for free or easily or immediately obtained through ordinary play.